-TIPS for making bunny shaped Easter desserts:
+TIPS for making bunny-shaped Easter desserts:

 - Use the cutest candy (royal icing) eyes you can find.
-I prefer to use royal icing eyes that come on a sheet of parchment paper (like candy buttons) as I think they are much cuter that those that are available in most craft or grocery stores.
+I prefer to use royal icing eyes that come on a sheet of parchment paper (like candy buttons) as I think they are much cuter than those that are available in most craft or grocery stores.

 - Size matters.
 Use the candy eyes that look best on your treats.
 You can find eyes in about 10 different sizes.